20 Practical Travel Tips for Beginners to Help You Travel Like a Pro

 Organize all your travel details into a single document or spreadsheet.
 Include:

-- Flight Information: Reservation numbers, dates, times, flight numbers, airports.
+- Flight Information: Reservation numbers, dates, times, flight numbers, and airports.

-- Hotel Information: Confirmation numbers, check-in dates, addresses, phone numbers.
+- Hotel Information: Confirmation numbers, check-in dates, addresses, and phone numbers.

 - Activities & Tours: Confirmation numbers, dates, meeting locations, start times, and contact details.